-It is important that your choice of courses is based on your academic progress to-date and consideration of subjects required for future career pathways.
+It is important that your choice of courses is based on your academic progress to date and consideration of subjects required for future career pathways.
 This information booklet is a starting point and contains details of each of the courses on offer in school.
 You should discuss your course choices with your family and friends as this will give you every opportunity to think through your decisions.

-You will also receive advice and support from staff in school and will have a formal subject choices interview with your pupil support teacher.
-You may also wish to speak to your subject teachers prior to this interview so that you understand what the course and assessment involves.
-In addition, you will have a careers appointment with Jennifer Latimer, SDS.
-You will also find useful information on the My World of Work, website.
+You will also receive advice and support from staff in school and will have a formal subject choices interview with your Pupil Support teacher.
+You may also wish to speak to your subject teachers prior to this interview so that you understand what the course and assessment involve.
+In addition, you will have a careers appointment with Jennifer Graham (SDS).
+You will also find useful information on the My World of Work website.

 The choice process starts early in the new year for second year (S2) pupils with a series of lessons during Personal, Social and Health Education (PSHE) prepared by the Pupil Support staff.
 These include a "mock" option experience and provide comprehensive information about the choice process.
-In February, senior staff hold a parent curriculum information evening following the distribution of choice documents and report booklets.
-A Parent Consultation Evening with individual teachers is scheduled in February.
-The date for the return of choice request forms is Friday, 8 March 2019.
+Early in the New Year, senior staff hold a virtual parent curriculum information evening following the distribution of choice documents and report booklets.